-Additional feature projects for suburbs across the catchment are also outlined, along with smaller, supporting initiatives.
-Some of these projects will be funded in the medium-term while others will take longer.
+The Master Plan outlines additional feature projects for suburbs across the catchment, along with smaller, supporting initiatives.
+Some of these projects are funded in the medium-term while others will take longer.

-The master planning process has revealed different strategies that will be applied in locations right across the catchment, such as:
+The master planning process has revealed different strategies applied in locations right across the catchment, such as:

 - greening the banks of local creeks

 - encouraging water smart innovation in new development

 - urban stormwater harvesting

 - interpretive artworks to reflect and celebrate the catchments rich history and culture